-- Introduction to Azure Machine Learning Service
+- Introduction to Azure Machine Learning

 - What is Automated Machine Learning?

-- Configuring an Automated ML run
+- Building Automated ML models

-- Deploying and consuming an Automated ML model
+- Deploying and consuming Automated ML Models

 Azure Machine Learning Service: Designer

-A second service available in Azure Machine Learning Service is the Designer.
+A second service available in Azure Machine Learning is the Designer.
 This allows you to visually connect modules

 to create Machine Learning pipelines using a drag-n-drop approach.
-A module is an algorithm that you can perform on your data,
+A module is an algorithm that you perform on your data,

 such as a data transformation, training an algorithm, scoring new data, and validating a model.